 I have been volunteering at Eastleigh Young Carers since October 2014 and started working for the project in June 2015.
 My role within Eastleigh Young Carers is to plan and provide creative activities for the children who access our youth clubs.
 I also organise, plan and run the day trips.
 I like to make them feel welcome and engage with others during these sessions to form new friendships and to just have fun! 🙂 In my spare time I like listening to music, shopping and playing with my dog Smokey.

-Danielle Smith – Activity Worker
+Danielle Smith – Project Worker

 I joined the team in July 2015.
 My role is to plan and organise activities and experiences for the project and the Youth Clubs and Day Trips.
 I love that my job is creative and always varied and I love to be part of Young Carers having a great time, making friends and building their confidence.
 My likes are cats, reading and enjoying the outdoors.

-Donna Stroud – Family Support Worker
+Donna Stroud – Emotional Support Worker

 I have worked for the project since April 2014.
 I support Young Carers who have been identified as being in higher need and maybe experiencing more challenging times.
 I work with young carers on their emotional needs through one-to-ones in schools, drawing and talking, and other therapeutic activities.
 I am currently training as an ELSA.
 In the spare time that I have I love to explore the Arts and Crafts, photography and being outdoors as much as possible with my family and Roxy our woofer!